HOCKEY OPERATIONSSean Burke

 Assistant to the General Manager & Goaltending Coach

-Sean Burke enters his first season as Assistant to the General Manager/Goaltending Coach.
+Sean Burke enters his second season as Assistant to the General Manager/Goaltending Coach and his fifth year with the organization.
 Burke was promoted on July 10, 2012 from Director of Player Development/Goaltending Coach.
-In his new role, Burke will work with G.M.
+In his role, Burke works with G.M.
 Don Maloney, Asst.
 G.M.
-Brad Treliving and Director of Hockey Administration Chris O’Hearn in all areas of hockey operations, in addition to his responsibilities overseeing all goaltenders in the Coyotes organization and player development.
+Brad Treliving and Senior Director of Hockey Administration Chris O’Hearn in all areas of hockey operations, in addition to his responsibilities overseeing all goaltenders in the Coyotes organization and player development.

 In 2010-11, Burke helped Coyotes goaltender Ilya Bryzgalov become the first Coyotes goaltender to record consecutive 30-plus win seasons (36 and 42) since Nikolai Khabibulin (1996-99).
 Bryzgalov also became the all-time franchise leader in wins (130) passing Bob Essensa.
 In addition, Bryzgalov (7) and Jason LaBarbera (2) tied the team franchise record for shutouts in a season (9) set in 1998-99 by Khabibulin (8) and Jimmy Waite (1).
 In 2010-11, Visentin was named the OHL’s Goaltender of the Year and was selected to the OHL’s First All-Star Team.
 He also won bronze (2012) and silver (2011) medals with Team Canada at the IIHF World Junior Championship.